ria08/Healthcare-Operations-Analytics-on-AWS-End-to-End-ETL-Pipeline-/README.md

 It covers the full analytics lifecycle,from raw ingestion to dashboard consumption, using managed AWS services.

+Checkout my medium article where I do a walkthrough of my project in detail.

 ## Business Problem

 Hospitals generate large volumes of operational data, but decision-makers often lack clear insights into: